noClaps/blog/sites/docs/src/content/docs/sites/homepage/index.md

 ---
 title: Homepage
-description: How to contribute to the homepage
+description: The most interesting boring homepage you've ever seen
 ---

 This is the documentation for all of the code used in the [homepage](https://zerolimits.dev) of ZeroLimits.dev.